maxrross/atmosphere/README.md

 ## 🏆 Hackathon Context

 This project was developed for Swamphacks with the goal of creating a comprehensive environmental health monitoring solution.
-It addresses the growing need for accessible, real-time environmental data to help people make informed decisions about their outdoor activities and health precautions.
+It addresses the growing need for AI-based accessible, real-time environmental data to help people make informed decisions about their outdoor activities and health precautions.

 ### Problem Statement

-With increasing environmental concerns and health consciousness, there's a need for a unified platform that provides comprehensive environmental health data in an accessible and actionable format.
+With increasing environmental concerns and health consciousness, there's a need for a unified AI platform that provides comprehensive environmental health data in an accessible and actionable format.

 ### Solution

-Atmosphere combines multiple environmental health metrics into a single, intuitive interface, making it easy for users to:
+Atmosphere combines multiple AI predicted and current environmental health metrics into a single, intuitive interface, making it easy for users to:

 - Monitor local environmental conditions
 - Plan outdoor activities safely